Birch Trees: A Planting & Care Guide

 4. Water the tree deeply to settle the soil around the roots and hydrate the tree.

-5. Apply a 2-3 inch layer of organic mulch around the base of the tree, extending out to the drip line.
+5. Apply a 2-3 inch layer of organic mulch around the tree's base, extending to the drip line.
 Keep the mulch a few inches away from the trunk to prevent rot.

 Water your river birch deeply once a week for the first year, allowing the water to penetrate several inches into the soil.
 This deep watering encourages the roots to grow deeper, which helps the tree become more drought-resistant in the future.
 During hot, dry periods, you may need to water more frequently.